docsforadobe/after-effects-expression-reference/docs/objects/marker-property.md

 #### Description

-Returns the marker that is nearest in comp time to the provided time `t`.
+Returns the marker that is nearest in comp or layer time to the provided time `t`.

 #### Parameters